 DUKE OF EDINBURGH’S AWARD

-The school run the Bronze Duke of Edinburgh Award over a two-year period in year 10 and 11.
-During Year 11 the students will be working towards the expedition and volunteering sections.
-Most of the students will doing prefect duties in their lunch and break times which will complete the volunteering section of the Award.
+The school runs the Bronze Duke of Edinburgh Award scheme over a two-year period in Year 10 and 11.
+During Year 11 the students will be training for their expeditions and completing the volunteering section.
+Volunteering must be completed in their own time so most of the students will use clubs they support as Sports Leaders or Prefect duties during lunch or break times.

-The lessons this term will be spent training for the expeditions that will take place in the summer term.
-This will include cooking on a Trangia, walking, using a tent and navigational skills along with other necessary skills.
+The lessons will be spent training for the expeditions that take place in the Summer Term.
+This will be a practical year and will include cooking on a Trangia, walking proficiency, using a tent and navigational skills along with other necessary skills.

 WORK RELATED LEARNING